25Jayesh10/Data_Lineage_Analyser_and_Document_Generator/output/documents/procedures3.md

 ### Business Logic

 The function fn_GetStockLevelWithAudit retrieves the current stock level for a given item ID (@@itemId) from the Inventory table.
-The inclusion of "Audit" in the function name suggests that it likely incorporates audit trail information related to stock level changes, although the provided SQL code lacks detail to specify the exact nature or scope of this audit information.
+The "With Audit" implies that it likely includes information related to the audit trail or history of stock level changes, though the provided SQL code lacks detail to confirm the specifics of this audit information.

 ---